A compilation of stories about the best parties ever.

-But we thought we'd humor you anyway by asking you for your best party stories, writing them down, and drawing fun pictures to accompany them.
+Last night was our tenth birthday party and it was incredible.
+No party you've ever been to even comes close to how great last night was, but we thought we'd humour you anyway by asking you for your best party stories, writing them down and drawing fun pictures to accompany them.

 HARDCORE FISH PUNCHERS

-One year for my birthday I decided to throw a party at my house, because that's what you do when you turn one year older and want to celebrate all the brain cells you've lost since the last time your last birthday.
-I was in the mood to get my brain cell destruction off to a good start, so some buddies and I did a bunch of acid and called up this guy who'd apparently been synthesizing his own hallucinogens.
-Taking unknown, untested drugs made by a stranger as a hobby is always a great idea, by the way.
+One year for my birthday I decided to throw a party at my house, because that's what you do when you turn one year older and want to celebrate all the brain cells you've lost since the last time you grew one year older.
+I was in the mood to get my brain cell destruction off to a good start, so some buddies and I did a bunch of acid and called up this guy who'd apparently been synthesising his own hallucinogens.
+Taking unkown, untested drugs made by a stranger as a hobby is always a great idea, by the way.

 Anyway, the guy finally turns up and sold us what turned out to be 2CE.
-He looked about 12, so I was kind of skeptical as to what—if any—effect his powder would have on me, until it kicked in and I spent the next hour running from room to room, trying to find a space that was less "buzzy" and sinister.
+He looked about 12, so I was kind of sceptical as to what – if any – effect his powder would have on me, until it kicked in and I spent the next hour running from room to room, trying to find a space that was less 'buzzy' and sinister.

-There was a huge fish bowl in my house that had somehow lost its lid as people partied around it.
-As I was flitting between rooms, I noticed one of my friends, bent over, covered in water with a manic look in his eyes, while everyone around him screamed, "Punch it!
+There was a huge fish bowl in my house that had somehow lost its lid as people partied around it and, as I was flitting between rooms, I noticed one of my friends, bent over, covered in water with a manic look in his eyes, while everyone around him screamed, "Punch it!
 Motherfuckin' punch it!"
-Turned out he was trying—to no avail—to punch any one of the four fish swimming around in the tank.
+Turned out he was trying – to no avail – to punch any one of the four fish swimming around in the tank.
 When he failed, more people tried, and this carried on until the sun came up.

-By that point all the other revelers—not destroyed on 2CE—had bounced, leaving us to form a gang called "Hardcore Fish Punchers."
+By that point all the other revellers – not destroyed on 2CE – had bounced, leaving us to plot a gang called 'Hardcore Fish Punchers'.
 It's a scary sounding gang, I know.
-My friend drew up a plan of a tattoo we could all get (the letters "HCFP" with a cross through it) and we headed over to this guy's house he knew who had agreed to tattoo us with his old tattoo gun at eight in the morning.
+My friend drew up a plan of a tattoo we could all get (the letters 'HCFP' with a cross through it) and we headed over to this guy's house he knew who had agreed to tattoo us with his old tattoo gun at eight in the morning.
 The guy greeted us on his stoop with no shoes on and a rat on his shoulder and ushered us in.

 Without gloves on, and switching to prison-green when he ran out of black ink, the guy started tattooing us, before giving up and letting us tattoo each other instead.
 My four buddies and I entered my 24th year on this planet with barely legible gang tattoos on the inside of our thighs.
 We were very proud of ourselves.
 Someone's offered to cover up my tattoo since then, but I can't bring myself to do it and destroy the reminder of the best party I've ever been to.